↑

 Try to refrain from ‘showing’ how much you love someone through the size or cost of your gift.

 Remember, your gift is not going to change someone’s life.
-Only God’s gift of grace can do that.

 Time Budget

 Much in the same train of thought, consider making a time budget.
 In other words, how many hours do you want to spend on Christmas and holiday events and activities this season?
-Do you want to fill up every Saturday or just a couple of evenings a month?

-Having a discussion and planning – in writing – how you will budget your time for these recreational endeavors will go a long way to avoiding holiday stress.
+Discussing and planning – in writing – how you will budget your time for these recreational endeavors will go a long way to avoiding holiday stress.

 The point, though, is to remember that no matter how in-depth you go with your budget, it’s useful to reduce your Christmas and holiday stress only if you stick to it.